Bachelor's Degree in Emergency Medical Services (EMS): Program Overview

 - Disaster preparedness

 - Public health emergencies

 Popular Career Options

 This degree program offers a number of different employment and career options.
 Some graduates want to seek leadership or administrative positions within the emergency medical field.
-Others may want to continue their studies in pursuit of research or teaching positions, helping to shape tomorrow's emergency medical policies, protocols and procedures.
+Others may want to continue their studies in pursuit of research or teaching positions, helping to shape future emergency medical policies, protocols and procedures.
 A few sample job titles are listed below.